 26.1 Each employee in the bargaining unit shall, at the time of death of a member of his immediate family be granted three (3) days of leave with pay, for the purpose of attending to the necessary arrangements for the deceased.
 Immediate family is defined as the spouse, the grandparents, grandchildren, parents, brothers, sisters and children of both he employee and the spouse.

-Employees shall be granted one (1) day of leave with pay (day of the funeral) for brother-in-law, sister-in-law, uncle, aunt, and also other relatives who permanently resided with the employee.
-When required to do so, the employee shall furnish proof of such leave requirement.
+Employees shall be granted one (1) day of leave with pay (day of the funeral) for brother-in-law, sister-in-law, uncle, aunt and also other relatives who permanently resided with the employee.
+Employees who attend a funeral on the weekend of a brother-in-law, sister-in-law, uncle, aunt, or other relative who permanently resides with the employee, shall be granted one (1) day of leave with pay as bereavement leave as follows;